distantsoil/Confluence-Import-Export-Tool/README.md

 Less than you think.
 I'm not an expert with Python by any means, so I got 70-80% of the way there and used a combination of GitHub CoPilot, Claude, and ChatGPT Codex as an aid.
 It also made this README file, because it's better at structuring that information than I am.
 This wasn't vibe coded, but it was an assistive tool.

 ### Does your company use Confluence? and why am I pointing this out?
-Yes, the company I work for uses Confluence, and part of the motiviation for me writing this was a problem I saw emerging with multiple Confluence spaces that shared the same keys.
-However I did not ever connect to or test this tool with any of the company systems, or using company technology.
-As an IT professional, you should never use this tool without explicit authorization from your IT team and show them this page so they understand its capabilities.
+Yes, the company I work for uses Confluence and so have past employers.
+Part of the motiviation for me writing this was a problem I saw emerging with multiple Confluence spaces that shared the same keys that might need to be consolidated.
+However I did not **ever** connect to or test this tool with any of the company systems, or using company technology.
+This is strictly a personal initiative.
+As an IT professional, you should never use this tool without **explicit** authorization from your IT team and show them this page so they understand its capabilities.

-** :coffee: If you like this project, or found it (or my efforts) useful, I'd appreciate your support by [buying me a coffee](https://ko-fi.com/distantsoil)**
+:coffee: **If you like this project, or found it (or my efforts) useful, I'd appreciate your support by [buying me a coffee](https://ko-fi.com/distantsoil)**

 > [!WARNING]
 > ### Use of AI Disclaimer